-The Ranger One[TM] sensors are shipped with two 30mm stainless nuts.
-The sensor mounts through a 1.25" (31mm) hole in a mounting plate as shown below.
+The Ranger One[TM] sensors are shipped with standard 1" MNPT threaded body for ease of install into a standard 1" FNPT bung hole or bushing.
 This hole may be a component of the user equipment or a FLO-CORP bracket, and must be rigid for best performance.
-Position the sensor in the hole and fasten it to the plate with the two nuts provided.
+Position the sensor in the hole and fasten it to the tank.
 The sensor position can be altered a couple of inches depending on where the nuts are placed on the body.
-If accurate short range distance is important, position the sensor so the closest target is always beyond the deadband (also see Range MIN on page 30).
+If accurate short range distance is important, position the sensor so the closest target is always beyond the dead band (also see Range MIN on page 30).